 If you are building the ultimate home entertainment setup, you may wonder how to connect an external hard drive to a TV.
 The best TVs, after all, typically integrate with external hard drives, USB drives, and more.
 But why would you want to connect an external drive to a television, and how to do it?
 Keep reading to find out.

 The primary reason to connect an external drive to a modern TV is to access the contents of said drive.
-Hard drives are huge and can easily contain hundreds if not thousands of movies and television shows.
+Hard drives are huge and can easily contain hundreds, if not thousands, of movies and television shows.
 While you’re at it, you can check out the best TV accessories that will help with a variety of needs, like a shelf to put the external hard drive so it won’t get messed up.

 Not all file types will play on every TV, so you may have to utilize a utility of some type to make all content playable.

 This process varies according to the make and model of your television, though it is fairly simple when compared to, say, learning how to connect a VCR to a TV.
 We have tried to keep these steps as universal as possible, so they should work if you have an older television or the newest and best smart TV available.

 How to format external hard drives for Samsung Smart TVs easily?

 Any USB device or USB drive should be compatible with Samsung smart TVs, though may require reformatting to the preferred NTFS format.